Website design is usually one of the first steps to start when thinking about building a new website or updating existing pages.

 Personally, I mainly recommend WordPress due to the fact that it is open source and really commonly used, but it is not maybe the most beginner friendly to build on your own.
 The upside is though that there are many WordPress developers in all around the world, so if you have a lot of budget it is probably a great option.

 Of course for different cases there is a lot of different platforms to build website on, for example, in the case of online shops, Shopify is often recommended.
+Another great option is Webflow.
 I am not really an expert on different website builders, but there is alot of good resources on the subject online, for example: WpBeginner and WebsiteBuilderExpert.

 I would personally recommend WordPress, but if you like to build the website 100% yourself some other builder might be good fit.